-Conga utilities are located in [DYALOG]/Library/Conga, which includes the following :
+Conga utilities are located in [DYALOG]/Library/Conga, which includes the following:

-- FTPClient a class that implements an FTP client and is used to send and retrieve files with FTP servers. - HttpCommand a general-purpose HTTP client that can be used to (for example) retrieve data from the web, communicate with web services and read web pages. - InitConga a utility that helps a user to safely initialise Conga in an environment where other components might also be using Conga.
+- FTPClient a class that implements an FTP client and is used to send and retrieve files with FTP servers. - HttpCommand a general-purpose HTTP client that can be used to (for example) retrieve data from the web, communicate with web services and read web pages (HttpCommand.Documentation will display the documentation relating to HttpCommand). - InitConga a utility that helps a user to safely initialise Conga in an environment where other components might also be using Conga.